Fabien Olicard

 Fabien Olicard, born November 22, 1982, in La Rochelle, is a French mentalist, humorist and web videographer.
 Known for his memorization techniques and his humor, he has been performing in shows since 2011.
-Videographer on YouTube, he has performed in major French venues such as the Zénith de Paris and the Olympia.
+He published videos on YouTube and has performed in major French venues such as the Zénith de Paris and the Olympia.
 He has written several books on psychology, the brain and memory.